In my current role as an artist, I shape text in creative ways to bring delight and contemplation.

 I am not a traditional scribe, but I value the legacy of letters.

 My preference is for modern lettering that pushes the limits of letterforms.
 The “letters” become a design element.
 They may or may not be legible or discernable.

-I enjoy crafting text so that the identity of the constituent elements is not immediately evident, but upon closer examination may reveal their meaning.
-I love creating opportunities for those delightful “aha” moments when meaning dawns.
+I enjoy crafting text so that the identity of the individual elements is not immediately evident, but upon closer examination may reveal their meaning.
+I love creating opportunities for those delightful “aha” moments for viewers when meaning dawns.

 That is the quest.